 The school can make a large assembly space, classroom or smaller meeting space available for discussions between the provider and students and ensure all necessary IT equipment is available.
 Providers are welcome to leave copies of their literature to be made available to students in the careers section of the Library which is open to students during the day.

 Work Related Learning

 “Careers education helps young people develop the knowledge and skills needed to make successful choices, manage transitions in learning and move into work.
 Careers guidance enables young people to use the knowledge and skills developed to make decisions about learning and work that are right for them.”
 (Careers Education and Guidance in England, DfES 2003).

-Careers Education and Guidance is delivered by a specialist team within the ethos and mission statement of Notre Dame Plymouth, mainly through the PSHE programme.
+Careers Education and Guidance is delivered by form tutors and teachers of PSHE within the ethos and mission statement of Notre Dame Plymouth.
 Its three strands enable students to: